MEDIA & PR

 To deliver effectively, our strategy and operations are underpinned by working with the gifted support of senior advisors, subject matter experts, charity partners, business leaders, philanthropists and inspirational figures.
 These experts and professionals have shaped the vision and work of BRIT to date.

 We hope the following facts will be useful to editors;

-To ensure BRIT remains relevant and understands the impact of mental health difficulties faced by young adults throughout the UK, universities, colleges, schools and charities have hosted over 400 visits to meet their students and staff since 2012.
+To ensure BRIT remains relevant and understands the impact of mental health difficulties faced by young adults throughout the UK, universities, colleges, schools and charities have hosted almost 800 visits to meet their students and staff since 2012.

 BRIT are a collaborative charity and hope that the annual BRIT Challenge will become a firm fixture in the Higher and Further Education Calendar of Events in order to improve student and staff mental health and fitness, all whilst raising vital funds for charities throughout the UK.